tarrasqueapp/tarrasqueapp/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+### Description

-A clear and concise description of what you want to happen.
+A clear and concise description of the feature you would like to see added to Tarrasque App.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+### Motivation

+Why do you think this feature would be useful to Tarrasque App users?
+How will it help solve a problem or improve the user experience?

+### Use cases

+Provide examples of how this feature would be used in the context of Tarrasque App.
+How do you envision it being used?

+### Alternatives

+Have you considered any alternative solutions or workarounds?
+How do they compare to the feature you are proposing?

+### Additional context

+Is there any additional context or information that you think would be helpful in considering this feature request?